Load Planning: How Load Planers Can Use Route Optimization to Reduce Transportation Costs

 Faster shipments at no extra cost mean that you make your customers happier, and potentially retain them for longer without having to compromise on price.

-#7.
-Reduce overtime and provide balanced workloads for divers
+7. Reduced overtime and more balanced workloads for divers

 By effectively distributing the workload, you can reduce overtime costs and provide a healthier working environment to your drivers.